main menu

 what is mohs surgery?

-Mohs Surgery is a highly precise outpatient procedure used to treat skin cancer.
-It involves removing the cancer in stages, examining each tissue layer under a microscope until all cancer cells are cleared—preserving as much healthy skin as possible.
+Mohs surgery is a precise outpatient procedure used to treat skin cancer.
+It removes cancerous tissue layer by layer, with each layer examined under a microscope until no cancer cells remain.
+This approach preserves as much healthy skin as possible while ensuring complete removal.

 what makes mohs surgery different from other skin cancer treatments?